 The elk is an herbivore feeding entirely on plant material.
 Apart from the moose, the elk is one of the largest herbivorous mammals in North America.
 They are primarily grazers, tending to feed on ground vegetation.

 The beaver is an herbivore that feeds strictly on vegetation.
-Although beavers are known to damage woodlands and forests, the dams and the subsequent ponds that they create become homes to new plants and wildlife.
+Although beavers are known to damage woodlands and forests, the dams and the subsequent ponds they create become homes to new plants and wildlife.

 A beaver’s diet changes through the seasons, with their favorite foods only available in spring.
 When the cold winter season hits, beavers are more likely to eat shrubs, branches, and saplings underwater.